ohler55/oj/README.md

 Version 3.0 is out!
 3.0 provides better json gem and Rails compatibility.
 It also provides additional optimization options.

-Please check out issue #364 and help pick or suggest a image to represent Oj.

 ## Using

 ```ruby